 Jimmy Buffett’s Margaritaville

 There’s no better way to get in the laid-back Florida spirit than by wasting away in Margaritaville.
 Jimmy Buffett’s restaurant is known for stacked burgers and tropical frozen drinks.
-Stop by the Margaritas to Go Surf Shack beverage window for a marg on-the-fly, or step inside for a tropical dinner and live music.
-This is one of our go-to Universal CityWalk restaurants when we're hopping with folks from out of town.
+Stop by the Margaritas To Go Surf Shack beverage window for a marg on-the-fly, or step inside for a tropical dinner and live music.
+This is one of our go-to Universal CityWalk restaurants when we're hopping with folks from out of town!

 NBC Sports Grill & Brew

-Out of all the Universal CityWalk restaurants, if I had to recommend one restaurant for a big family with differing tastes, NBC Sports Grill & Brew would be it.
-This restaurant has a huge menu with a flavor for everyone ... from towering burgers to Caribbean Mahi, to pasta and everything in between.
+Out of all of the Universal CityWalk restaurants, if I had to recommend one restaurant for a big family with differing tastes, NBC Sports Grill & Brew would be it.
+This restaurant has a huge menu with a flavor for everyone ... from towering burgers, to Caribbean Mahi, to pasta and everything in between.
 And we mean everything!
 The portions are generous, and prices are reasonable.
 NBC Sports Grill & Brew is an absolute winner if you’re looking for an easy sit-down meal.